PetterJohanssonTilia/project-2/README.md

 ### Visitor Goals

-The target audience for Angry Neighors are:
+The target audience for What Weighs More are:

-- People who want read satire articles.
+- People who want to play a relaxing game.
-- People who want to laugh at other peoples stories and photos
+- People who want to see how good they are at estimating weight.
-- People that want to share their own stories and photos.
+- People who want to see their knowledge of random objects.

 User goals are:

-- View and submit photos.
-- Read and submit stories.
-- Read the articles.
+- Getting a relaxing experience.
+- Learning more about weight
+- Learning more about different objects

-Angry Neighbors fills these needs by:
+What weighs more fills these needs by:

-- Putting the articles and a big colorful hero-picture on the front page, capturing the users interest
-- Letting the users navigate easily through the site.
+- Clearly stating the rules of the game
-- making the site very simple with little distractions.
-- Putting all the gallary images in a collage letting the user feel like they're the ones finding the new fun photos
-- Putting a big "submit your own story" button on the story page, encouraging members to contribute with even more content
+- Showing the game front and center without distractions
+- Not having a leaderboard, time limit or limit of attempts to not make the user stressed
+- Making the website simple, allowing for a relaxing background animation
+- Having many different categories of objects in the game
+- Having objects of many different weight classes along with a multiplier to make it more challenging

 ### User Stories

-1. As a user interested in laughing at other peoples missery, I expect to see real world stories.
+1. As a user interested in relaxing games I'd like to be able to play without feeling any stress
-2. As a user I'd like to be able to share my own stories.
+2. As a user I'd to see many different objects
-3. If I were interested in submiting a story, I expect to know where.
-4. I would like to view the gallery images on any device.
-5. I expect to be able to follow Angry neighbors through social media.
+3. I'd Like to get a challenge and really test my guessing abilites

 ## Visual Design